-It's certainly true that most smartphone cameras are fine for general snaps, but won't do justice to the things you see and experience when you're on your travels, while carrying a bulky DSLR is just too much of a hassle for a lot of people.
-In the age of minimalism, everyone aims to travel light and keep things flexible.
+It's certainly true that most smartphone cameras are fine for general snaps, but they won't do justice to the things you see and experience when you're on your travels.
+On the other hand, carrying a bulky DSLR is just too much of a hassle for a lot of people – and that's where cameras like these come in.

 You're not going to get the same kind of quality you'd get from a DSLR or a mirrorless camera because the only way to make cameras with big zooms small enough to go in a pocket is to use a smaller sensor.
-But the picture quality is still pretty good, and perfect for sharing with friends and family, while some models now sport larger sensors for improved image quality.
+But the picture quality is still pretty good, and perfect for sharing with friends and family.

-If you're not sure this is the kind of camera you need, check our step by step guide: What camera should I buy?
+If you're still not sure this is the kind of camera you need, check our step by step guide: What camera should I buy?
 Alternatively, if you're going to be by the pool or on the beach, you might want something a bit more rugged, so take a look at our best waterproof camera and best action camera guides.

 Otherwise, keep reading, because here's our list of the top travel cameras you can buy right now.